wavemaker/docs/learn/app-development/wavemaker-overview/wavemaker-11-beta.md

 :::note
 **To do**:
-After upgrading to WaveMaker 11 which uses saml2-service-provider, the users will have to update the new URLs in their respective security providers.
+After upgrading to WaveMaker 11 using saml2-service-provider, the users will have to update the new URLs in their respective security providers.
 For example, Okta, One login, and more.
 For more information, see [Configure IdP](/learn/app-development/app-security/saml-integration/#configure-idp-with-wavemaker-application) and [Deployment of Application Configured with SAML](/learn/app-development/app-security/saml-integration/#deployment-of-application-that-is-configured-with-saml)
 :::

 ## API Composer Toolkit